runash/.github/profile/README.md

 ## FAQ

-- This repository purpose is the learning and contributing

-- Someone contact if have any question @Rammurmu

-- Someone make contact if have any question Email Us runashInc@outlook.com

-- First step to getting started open sourcing our project become an open source enterprise

-- This repository related to our project and business goal is explore and develop the resources necessary to ramp up our team and transform our organization culture

-#### Who owns the code I contribute to open source projects?
+###### This repository purpose is the learning and contributi<br>Someone contact if have any question @rammurmu<br>Someone make contact if have any question Email Us admin@runash.in <br>First step to getting started open sourcing RunAsh project become an open source enterprise<br>This repository related to our project and business goal is explore and develop the resources necessary to ramp up our remote team and transform our organization cultureWho owns the code I contribute to open source projects? ######
-  ##License
+## License
   This repository is licensed under [CC-BY-4.0](../LICENSE) (c) 2022 GitHub, Inc.